RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 ### Exercises

-1. What are three features of a good research question (write a paragraph or two)?
-2. What is a counterfactual (pick one)?
+1. According to @Alexander2019 research is reproducible if (pick one)?
     a.
-If-then statements in which the if didn't happen.
+It is published in peer-reviewed journals.
     b.
-If-then statements in which the if happen.
+All of the materials used in the study are provided.
     c.
-Statements that are either true or false.
+It can be reproduced exactly without the authors providing materials.
+    d.
+It can be reproduced exactly, given all the materials used in the study.
+2. According to the timeline of @Gelman2016, a) when did Paul Meehl identify various issues; and b) when did null hypothesis significance testing (NHST) become controversial (pick one)?
+    a.
+1970s-1980s; 1990s-2000.
+    b.
+1960s-1970s; 1980s-1990.
     c.
-Statements that are neither true or false.
+1970s-1980s; 1980s-1990.
+    d.
+1960s-1970s; 1990s-2000.
+3. Which of the following are components of the project layout recommended by @wilsongoodenough (select all that apply)?
+    a.  requirements.txt
+    b.  doc
+    c.  data
+    d.
+LICENSE
+    e.
+CITATION
+    f.
+README
+    g.  src
+    h.  results
+4. Based on @monicatalks please write a paragraph about some of the barriers you overcame, or still face, with regard to sharing code that you wrote.
+5. According to @sharlatalks, what is the key part of 'If you need help getting unstuck, the first step is to create a reprex, or reproducible example.
+The goal of a reprex is to package your problematic code in such a way that other people can run it and feel your pain.
+Then, hopefully, they can provide a solution and put you out of your misery.' (pick one)?
+    a. package your problematic code
+    b.  other people can run it and feel your pain
+    c. the first step is to create a reprex
+    d. they can provide a solution and put you out of your misery
+6. According to @sharlatalks, what are the three key aspects of a reprex (select all that apply)?
+    a.  data
+    b.  only the libraries that are necessary and all the libraries that are necessary
+    c.  relevant code and only relevant code
+7. According to @tidyversestyleguide for naming files, how would these files '00_get_data.R', 'get data.R' be classified (pick one)?
+    a. bad; bad.
+    b.  good; bad.
+    c. bad; good.
+    d. good; good.
+8. Which of the following would result in bold text in R Markdown (pick one)?
+    a.  `**bold**`
+    b. `##bold##`
+    c. `*bold*`
+    d. `#bold#`
-3. How do you hide the warnings in a R Markdown R chunk (pick one)?
+9. Which option would hide the warnings in a R Markdown R chunk (pick one)?
     a. `echo = FALSE`
     b. `include = FALSE`
     c. `eval = FALSE`
     d.  `warning = FALSE`
     e. `message = FALSE`
-4. What is a reprex and why is it important to be able to make one (select all)?
+10. Which options would run the R code chunk, but not display the code in a R Markdown R chunk (pick one)?
+    a.  `echo = FALSE`
+    b. `include = FALSE`
+    c. `eval = FALSE`
+    d.  `warning = FALSE`
+    e. `message = FALSE`
+11. Why are R Projects important (select all that apply)?
     a.
-A reproducible example that enables your error to be reproduced.
-    b.
-A reproducible example that helps others help you.
-    c.
-A reproducible example during the construction of which you may solve your own problem.
-    d.
-A reproducible example that demonstrates you've actually tried to help yourself.
-5. Why are R Projects important (select all)?
-    a.
 They help with reproducibility.
     b.
 They make it easier to share code.
     c.
 They make your workspace more organized.
     d.
-They are all that needs to be done.
+They ensure reproducibility.
+12. Please discuss a circumstance in which an R Project would be useful.
-6. Consider this sequence: '`git pull`, `git status`, ________, `git status`, `git commit -m "My message"`, `git push`'.
+13. Consider this sequence: '`git pull`, `git status`, ________, `git status`, `git commit -m "My message"`, `git push`'.
 What is the missing step (pick one)?
     a. `git add -A`.
     b. `git status`.
     c. `git pull`.
     d. `git push`.
+14. Assuming the libraries and datasets have been loaded, what is the mistake in this code: `DoctorVisits |> select("visits")` (pick one)?
+    a.  `"visits"`
+    b. `DoctorVisits`
+    c. `select`
+    d. `|>`
+15. What is a reprex and why is it important to be able to make one (select all that apply)?
+    a.
+A reproducible example that enables your error to be reproduced.
+    b.
+A reproducible example that helps others help you.
+    c.
+A reproducible example during the construction of which you may solve your own problem.
+    d.
+A reproducible example that demonstrates you have actually tried to help yourself.

 ### Tutorial

-Make a first contribution: 'First Contributions' https://github.com/forwards/first-contributions.

-Write some code and exchange it with someone else.
-Another great way to learn is by exchanging your code with others.
-Initially, just have them read it and give you feedback about it.
-But after you get a bit more confident run each other's code.
-The most efficiently I've ever improved in my R journey has been by having Monica try to run my code.
+Please put together a small R Markdown file that downloads a dataset using `opendatatoronto`, cleans it, and makes a graph.
+Then exchange it with someone else.
+Ask them to both read the code and to run it, and to then provide you with feedback about both aspects.
+Write a page or two about the comments that you received and changes that you could make going forward.